Months ago, a typical Sunday at the Living Stones Church in Downtown Reno looked completely different.

 “You can just kind of see the joy on people’s faces to see an actual face again, in person,” she said.
 “I think that’s huge.”

 One person who has attended these host churches often is Ashley McDermaid.
 Despite having to sit six feet apart, wear a mask and not physically greet others, she said that it was great to connect with others again.

-“I think the biggest side effect [of the pandemic] has been feeling isolated, feeling depressed, feeling like you’re the only one on an island,” she said.
+“I think the biggest side effect has been feeling isolated, feeling depressed, feeling like you’re the only one on an island,” she said.
 “That’s why it’s been so important to gather in home churches…we’re in this together.”

 Though, McDermaid mentioned one downside to the new offering of services–it’s not accessible to everyone.

 Before the shutdown, she said that the church could reach a lot more people, regardless of what their situation was.
 Now, with only online services and host churches available, it’s more difficult to engage with as much of the community.

 “ was reaching those people who didn’t have internet access; it was reaching the homeless population and the underprivileged,” McDermaid said.
 “Now, those people don’t have access to that because we’re not in our building.”

 But since the church serves so many, Pinero said that safely gathering in one building again would be particularly complicated.
 Even without the 50-person capacity limit, it would be difficult to properly social distance due to how many members typically attend one service.